ChingChuan-Chen/slurm-mpi-r/README.md

-### After testing, it still fail to start SLURM cluster due to some unknown problem.
+### After testing, it still fail to start SLURM cluster due to some unknown problems.

 # Slurm Docker Cluster with R and MPI